osi1880vr/prompt_quill/README.md

 * One Click installer available for all version (windows)
 * Create prompts from your input based on similar existing prompts from the vector store.
 * Select the LLM to be used and set some of the parameters that get exposed by the different frameworks.
+There is now a large list of LLMs available.
 * Edit the Magic Prompt that's sent to make the LLM a prompt engineering helper.
 * I have implemented Prompt Quill using llmware, llama-index.
 They offer different connections to vector stores.
 (We currently support Milvus and Qdrant.)
 * Translate, you can enable translate and then enter your prompt in your native language, it will then get translated using Google Translate to english.
 The translated prompt is shown in the output so you can see what it was tranbslated to.